 In the election of directors, your vote may be cast "FOR" all of the nominees or your vote may be "WITHHELD" with respect to one or more of the nominees.
 For other proposals, your vote may be cast "FOR" or "AGAINST" or you may "ABSTAIN."
 If you "ABSTAIN," it has the same effect as a vote "AGAINST."
-If you sign your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of our Board.
+If you sign your proxy card with no further instructions and you are a stockholder of record, then your shares will be voted in accordance with the recommendations of our Board.
+If you sign your proxy card with no further instructions and you are a beneficial owner, then please see the response to the question immediately below for a description of how your shares will be voted.